+4.3.8 MESSAGES (Cont.)

+Replace {n} with (Cont.)

 Specified Descriptor, Specified Value, Specified Alarm data: Produces a further field '{n} source', described below.
 Batch Status: Causes the status ('Active' or 'Inactive') of the current batch to be embedded.
-See Section 4.3.10 for details of the Batch feature.
+See Section 4.3.10 for details of the Batch option.
 Batch Field data: Allows a selected batch field to be included in the message.
 If a batch is not running at the time the message is triggered, the Batch field data is replaced by '?????'.
-See Section 4.3.10 for details of Batch recording.
+See Section 4.3.10 for details of the Batch option.
 Note: Group number must be entered if the batch is configured for Group mode.

-Instrument Name: Allows the Instrument Name (as entered in Configuration/Instrument section 4.3.1) to be included in the message.
+Instrument Name: Allows the Instrument Name (as entered in Configuration/Instrument - section 4.3.1) to be included in the message.
 Instrument Number: Causes the instrument number (Network/Address - Section 4.5.1) to be embedded.

-Config Revision: Embeds the Config File Version number (System/About - section 4.6.11) in the message

-Local user: Embeds the currently logged-in user or access level (e.g. 'Engineer', 'Richardne') Source Serial Number: Embeds the serial number from the source AMS2750 maths channel.
-If the source is not an AMS2750 channel, then an an empty string is embedded.
-Specified Serial Number: Embeds the serial number from a specified AMS2750 maths channel.
-If the specified source is not an AMS2750 channel, then an an empty string is embedded.

-{n} source

-This field appears only if the previous field (Replace {n} with) is selected as 'Specified Descriptor', 'Specified Value' or 'Specified alarm data'.
+Config Revision: Embeds the Config File Version number (System/About - section 4.6.11) in the message Local User: Embeds the currently logged-in user (e.g. 'Engineer', 'JohnW', etc.) This field appears only if the previous field (Replace {n} with) is selected as 'Specified {n} source Descriptor', 'Specified Value' or 'Specified alarm data'.
 The associated picklist(s) allow a specific point, and a specific alarm (if appropriate) to be selected.
 It is thus possible to configure, say alarm 1 on channel 2, to produce a message giving the descriptor and/or value of, say, totaliser 1.
+Notes: